Please update your browser.

 - The Compensation & Management Development Committee shall be composed solely of non-management directors, not fewer than three in number.

-- Each member of the Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the corporation’s most recent annual meeting, as applied to members of the Audit Committee, and the corporation’s standards of independence as provided in the Corporate Governance Principles of the Board.
+- Each member of the Committee shall meet the independence standards of the New York Stock Exchange corporate governance listing standards as of the corporation’s most recent annual meeting, and the corporation’s standards of independence as provided in the Corporate Governance Principles of the Board.
 Each member shall also be an outside director for purposes of Section 162(m) of the Internal Revenue Code and a non-employee director for purposes of Section 16 of the Securities Exchange Act of 1934 ("Section 16").

 - Membership on the Committee is reviewed each year by the Corporate Governance & Nominating Committee and approved by the Board, which also designates a Chair for the Committee.
 Each Committee member and Chair serves at the pleasure of the Board.